Interplay between critical and off-critical zeros of two-dimensional Epstein zeta functions: Zeros off the critical line

-Figure \ref{2a2b} documents numerical results for the curve of off-critical zeros (full squares) interconnecting the pair of right and left edge zeros, denoted as 2a and 2b in Figure \ref{allcrit}.
+Figure \ref{2a2b} documents numerical results for the curve of off-critical zeros (full squares) interconnecting the pair of right and left edge zeros, denoted as 2a and 2b in Figure \ref{allcritintro}.
 The evolution of the component $\rho_x$ along the curve is indicated by numbers with short lines attached; by definition of critical zeros, $\rho_x=\frac{1}{2}$ at the edge points 2a and 2b.
 Note that at each point of the curve there exists another solution with the component $1-\rho_x$.
 The intersection of the curve of off-critical zeros (full squares) with $\rho_x\ne \frac{1}{2}$ and the curve of critical zeros (open triangles) with $\rho_x=\frac{1}{2}$ is artificial because the corresponding components $\rho_x$ do not coincide.

-A check of the asymptotic formulas (\ref{rhox}) and (\ref{rhoy}) for the curve of off-critical zeros close to a left edge zero was made for the edge point denoted as 3b in Figure \ref{allcrit}, similarly as in the previous case of the expansion formula (\ref{expansion3b}) for the curve of critical zeros.
+\textbf{Comparison of our asymptotic formulas and analytic data obtained directly.} A check of the asymptotic formulas (\ref{rhox}) and (\ref{rhoy}) for the curve of off-critical zeros close to a left edge zero was made for the edge point denoted as 3b in Figure \ref{allcritintro}, similarly as in the previous case of the expansion formula (\ref{expansion3b}) for the curve of critical zeros.
 The expected dependences

 are reproduced very well by fitting numerical data, namely the prefactor obtained for $\delta\rho_x$ equals to $4.87412$ and the prefactor for $-\delta\rho_y$ is estimated to $22.498$.
 The agreement of the asymptotic relations (\ref{depend}) (dashed lines) with the numerical data (open symbols) is pictured in Figure \ref{num3b}.